-Hunting for a Melbourne wedding florist?
-There are so many incredible florists in our home state, but these maestros really stand out from the crowd.
-It can be difficult, and sometimes stressful, finding someone that speaks your language when it comes to your wedding decor.
+Hunting for a wedding florist Melbourne or beyond?
+There are so many incredible florists in our home state, but these maestros really stand out from the crowd and produce some of the best wedding flowers Melbourne has on offer.

 Get around these floral masterminds, whether you’re planning a Melbourne City Elopement during Covid 19, a wedding at one of these brilliant small wedding venues or something bigger down the line, these florists Melbourne and beyond have done it all.

 - Babiana Botanic